sacry-/sacry-.github.io/_posts/2017-07-01-3-containers,-docker-and-machine-learning.md

 print(X_train.shape, X_test.shape, len(y_train), len(y_test))
 ```

 Next we need to take the mapped data and classify a classifier with the training set.
-We use the RandomForest classifier that builds up decision trees or weak learners sampled randomly optimizing a cost function at each tree node and merging the results of all weak learners to create a stronger classifier.
-We will do several runs with RandomForest and would like to have one that excels 80% on the v-measure scale.
+We use the <a href="https://en.wikipedia.org/wiki/Random_forest" target="_blank">Random forest</a> classifier that builds up decision trees sampled randomly, optimizing a cost function at each tree node and merging the results of all trees  to create a stronger classifier.
+This is also called an ensemble classifier.
+We will do several runs with Random forest and would like to have one that excels 80% on the <a href="http://scikit-learn.org/stable/modules/generated/sklearn.metrics.v_measure_score.html" target="_blank">v-measure scale</a>.
+The v-measure is a clustering score that calculates falsely assigned against rightly assigned labels and strongly penalizes spread of missclassification e.g. the more a label is falsely assigned to all other classes.

 ```python
 from sklearn.ensemble import RandomForestClassifier